 Buttermilk Biscuit Recipe

-Making the Biscuit Dough
+Make the Biscuit Dough with Cold Butter

 Folding the Biscuit Dough

-Once your dough has been assembled, you’ll turn the dough onto a lightly floured surface and gently knead it, about 8 to 10 times, or just until it comes together!
-But here’s the real key step, you’ll gently pat the dough into a 1/2-inch thick rectangle, fold the dough into thirds (like a letter) and repeat this whole thing two more times.
+- But here’s the real key step, you’ll gently pat the dough into a 1/2-inch thick rectangle, fold the dough into thirds (like a letter) and repeat this whole thing two more times.
 This folding of the dough creates those flaky layers I keep talking about!
 And I promise, it’s easier than it sounds!

 Cutting the Biscuit Dough